ckeditor/ckeditor4/tests/plugins/clipboard/manual/isfiletransfer.md

 **Expected**: The message above the editor says "File pasted" on the green background.

+Notes:

-Note: test does _not_ require the image to be actually inserted into the editor.
+* Test does _not_ require the image to be actually inserted into the editor.
+* IEs could ignore pasting in such a case.

 ## Scenario 2: